Corteza Federation

 -

-click on the edit icon next to the module you wish to share,
+click the edit icon next to the module you want to share,

 -